AndrewGuerrero/ng-caryll/content/effective_stl.md

 Compared to arrays, `string` and `vector`

-- Make it easier to manage memory
+- Make it easier to manage memory.
   - A container's memory grows as elements are added to it.
   - When the container is destroyed, it's destructor automatically destroys the elements in the container and deallocates the memory holding those elements.
 - Provide powerful member functions to make manipulating elements easier.

-There is only one concern when replacing arrays with `vector`s or `string`s.
-Many `string` implementations employ reference counting behind the scenes.
+There's only one concern when replacing arrays with `vector`s or `string`s: many `string` implementations use reference counting behind the scenes.
 While generally an optimization, when used in multithreaded applications, performance problems may arise.
-There are three things that can be done to help troubleshoot this problem.
+There's three things that can help troubleshoot this problem.

 - Check and see if the library implementation offers a way to disable reference counting.
 - Develop an alternative `string` implementation.